ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-on than that the peace you cele
+n than that the peace you cele
 brate to day may be perpetual.&quot;
 AUTHORS AND PrINTers.
 To those
 who are inclined to grumble becau